pyeventsourcing/eventsourcing/README.md

 #### Domain entity

-Now, let's use the events classes above to define an "example" entity.
+Now, let's use the event classes above to define an "example" entity.

 The ```Example```entity class below has an entity ID, a version number, and a timestamp.
 It also has a property ```foo```, and a ```discard()``` method to use